briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 no terminal distributor of dangerous drugs, shall display any hypodermic for sale.
-No person authorized to possess a hypodermic pursuant to division (a) of this section shall negligently fail to take reasonable precautions to prevent any hypodermic in the person’s possession from theft or acquisition by any unauthorized person.
+No person authorized to possess a hypodermic pursuant to division (a) of this section shall negligently fail to take reasonable precautions to prevent any hypodermic in the person's possession from theft or acquisition by any unauthorized person.
 (ORC 3719.172)